lvalderr/DBFoundations-Module07/index.md

 •	Inline Functions are better for performance than Multistatement Functions.
 Therefore, it is preferred to use Inline Functions whenever possible.

-Before we examine the Function example created for this assignment, first I want to present the View example used in the Assignment07DB_LuisValderrama, (2021) (SQL Script) as shown below on (figure 1.1).
-This View includes a newly created, column named CountVsPreviousCountKPI.
+Before we examine the Function example created for this assignment, first I want to present the View example used in the *Assignment07DB_LuisValderrama, (2021) (SQL Script)* as shown below on (figure 1.1).
+This View includes a newly created, column named *CountVsPreviousCountKPI*.
 The new column includes a Function that compares inventory count from prior month to the current month, and will display ‘1’ if the inventory counts increased, a ‘0’ for no change, and ‘-1’ if the inventory count decreased from the prior month.
 This is called the Key Performance Indicator or KPI.